Lucky 52

-Lucky 52 (Simplified Chinese: 幸运52) is a variety show of CCTV-2, hosted by Li Yong.
+Lucky 52 (Simplified Chinese: 幸运52) is a variety show on CCTV-2, hosted by Li Yong.
 It was premiered in November 1998 and used the format of GoBingo.
 Due to the reformation of the channel, the last episode of the show aired on October 25, 2008.

 Format changes

 This show changed its format for several times, although the name of the show remained unchanged.
 The following are some of the formats used by the show.